 - The battery coverlets in some moisture.

-3. Baldwin Prestige 380 Round Single Cylinder Deadbolt
+3. Best for Budget Deadbolt- Baldwin Prestige 380 Round Single Cylinder

 Are you looking forward to ensuring easy accessibility in your home while providing maximum security?
-If yes, Baldwin Prestige single cylinder deadbolt is the way to go.
-Featuring a SmartKey security design, this deadbolt allows you to re-key your lock in seconds so that you will never have to worry when you lose your keys or once the keys exchange hands.
+If yes, Baldwin Prestige single cylinder is the way to go.
+Featuring a SmartKey security design, it allows you to re-key your lock in seconds so that you will never have to worry when you lose your keys or once the keys exchange hands.

-You can install the deadbolt in a variety of doors since it fits doors that are 1-3/8″ to 1-3/4″ thick.
-More to that, you can get the deadbolt when you want to ensure a stylish look wherever you want to install it since it is available in four finishes enabling you to select one that suits your setting.
+You can install the Baldwin Prestige in a variety of doors since it fits doors that are 1-3/8″ to 1-3/4″ thick.
+More to that, you can get the lock when you want to ensure a stylish look wherever you want to install it since it is available in four finishes enabling you to select one that suits your setting.